Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Cellular Security Risks

-Fallback behavior determines how a vehicle responds to rejected operators, failed authentication, and routing issues.
+\textbf{$\bullet$ Fallback Behavior and Partial Attach States.} Fallback behavior determines how a vehicle responds to rejected operators, failed authentication, and routing issues.
 Telematics units that do not properly transition to alternative access technologies, such as 3G, or WiFi, may remain in a degraded or disconnected state.
-In many cases, devices may enter a persistent reattachment loop when the control-plane fails, repeatedly attempting to join a network without success, thereby increasing the attack surface and service downtime.
+In many cases, devices may enter a persistent reattachment loop, repeatedly attempting to join a network without success, thereby increasing the attack surface and service downtime.

-Further partial attach states occur when control-plane signaling is successful but IP session connectivity cannot be established.
+Further, we define a partial/camped state as a condition in which a UE completes only a subset of the connectivity stages required for service, e.g., it may achieve control-plane registration/attach signaling, but fails to fully establish the data session, i.e. Packet Data Network (PDN) connectivity, and end-to-end IP connectivity.
 These conditions may arise due to core-side failures, such as PDN rejection, incomplete bearer setup or routing failures.
 In such cases, the TCU must correctly detect and recover from the degraded state.
-Failure to do so can lead to prolonged unavailability or increased vulnerability to rogue base stations and protocol downgrade attacks.
+Failure to do so can lead to prolonged unavailability or increased vulnerability to rogue base stations and downgrade attacks.
+By contrast, an ``attached'' state refers to successful registration and association with the network.